funkwerk/cogito/README.md

 # cōgitō

-cōgitō analyses D code and calculates its cognitive complexity.
+cōgitō analyses D code and calculates its [cognitive complexity].

 ## Installing and usage

 Run `./make.rb install release`.

 It will download and install the frontend and build a binary.
 Then you can run it on some D source:

 Run `./build/cogito sample/sample.d`.